re-framejs/re-framejs/docs/Effects.md

 ### Where Effects Come From

-When an event handler is registered via `reg-event-fx`, it must return effects.
+When an event handler is registered via `regEventFx`, it must return effects.

 Like this:
 ```clj